moodmosaic-attic/EmptyWebApiProjectTemplate/README.md

 # Installation
 * __MAKE SURE ALL INSTANCES OF VISUAL STUDIO ARE CLOSED!__
 * Run the 'build.cmd' batch file to make the VSIX installer for the template.
-Then copy that file to your Visual Studio installation and double-click the .vsix file to install.
+Then double-click the .vsix file to install.

 The batch file: